ITDProject/HouseholdFormulationRepository/README.md

 Steps involved in execution:

-	1. Generate distribution system feeder populated with households with the choice of 'Household Type' by executing the following python IEEE123_glm_yaml_bat_writer.py NDistSys Mix Type The above commands depend on the following user-specified parameters:
+	1. Generate distribution system feeder populated with households with the choice of 'Household Type' by executing the following: python IEEE123_glm_yaml_bat_writer.py NDistSys Mix Type The above commands depend on the following user-specified parameters:
 			NDistSys - The number of distribution systems that are handled by the IDSO